The influence of magnetic fields in Cloud-Cloud Collisions: Conclusions

 \item Although we have considered setups defined by two independent parameters, $B_{\rm o}$ and $\Delta u_{\rm o}$, most of the results appear to subscribe to a one-dimensional family.
 An increase in the magnetic field is equivalent to a decrease in the collision velocity, in that both have the effect of slowing down the process of \ACC, and thereby creating more time for \LAT\ of the shock compressed layer.
 This in turn shifts the pattern of star formation from the \SPW\ morphology to the \HF\ morphology, hence away from dispersed star formation in small relatively isolated cores with a relatively narrow mass function, and towards star formation in a monolithic centrally concentrated star cluster with a broader mass function.

 \item The switch from the \SPW\ morphology for faster `magnetic-weak' setups, to the \HF\ morphology for slower `magnetic-strong' setups, occurs at collision velocity

-\item For slower and/or `magnetic-strong' setups, $\Delta u_{\rm o}\lesssim 2.8\,{\rm km\,s^{-1}}\,\{1-(B_{\rm o}/10\upmu{\rm G})^2\}^{-1}$, the shock-compressed layer fragments into an \HF\ morphology of radially oriented filaments that feed material into a central hub, and a few star-systems condense out of the filaments and fall into the hub alongside the gas.
+\item For slower and/or `magnetically-strong' setups, $\Delta u_{\rm o}\lesssim 2.8\,{\rm km\,s^{-1}}\,\{1-(B_{\rm o}/10\upmu{\rm G})^2\}^{-1}$, the shock-compressed layer fragments into an \HF\ morphology of radially oriented filaments that feed material into a central hub, and a few star-systems condense out of the filaments and fall into the hub alongside the gas.
 Once in the hub more star-systems condense out and compete to accrete the remaining gas.
 The filaments tend to be somewhat broader, $0.04\,{\rm pc}\lesssim${\sc fwhm}$\lesssim0.17\,{\rm pc}$.
 A small number of star-systems grow to high mass by virtue of being able to compete for additional mass from the large reservoir in the central monolithic hub.
+The stars, in particular the high-mass stars, are strongly concentrated within the central hub.
+The magnetic field in the filaments reaches quite high values, $\sim 100\,\upmu{\rm G}$ to $\sim 1000\,\upmu{\rm G}$.